eshaan-mehta/Vexor/README.md

 - The results are then scored using a **weighted average and normalization algorithm** that is optimized to maximize matches.
   - Cosine similarity returns a score in the range [0, 2] where 0 = perfectly similar, 1 = orthogonal, 2 = perfectly dissimilar.
 Using an **inverted sigmoid function** that is scaled and shifted to match the general range of the data, this results in optimal weighing for matches.
 - The results are ranked and sorted in descending order based on the % match.
-  - Future iterations will include a nice GUI similar to Spotlight search on MAC to allow for fast and intuitive search.

 # How to Run